-Of the tests listed above, the Schilling test plays a particularly big role in relation to vitamin B12.
-The Schilling test can determine whether the body can successfully absorb vitamin B12 via the intrinsic factor, a specialized transport protein.
+Traditionally, the Schilling test determined whether the body can absorb B12 via the intrinsic factor, a special transport protein.

-The following graphic illustrates systematically how testing for vitamin B12 deficiency is done.
-Further testing for individual causes is not included in the interest of clarity.
+The following graphic schematically illustrates how testing for B12 deficiency takes place.
+In the interest of clarity, further test methods for individual causes are not included.

 - Lindenbaum, J., Savage, D. G., Stabler, S. P. and Allen, R. H. (1990), Diagnosis of cobalamin deficiency: II.
 Relative sensitivities of serum cobalamin, methylmalonic acid, and total homocysteine concentrations.
 Am.
 J. Hematol., 34: 99–107. doi: 10.1002/ajh.2830340205